 - 2 Tbsp oil to coat

-- Salt and Pepper
+- Salt and Pepper to taste

-For the Water Melon
+For the Watermelon

 - 1 Tbsp Sweet Chili Sauce